 Social Integration with eCommerce

 Online businesses like Amazon saw massive growth in 2020 as a result of the pandemic.
 However, there is no denying that eCommerce is a big business and is set to grow even further in the coming years.

 Social media platforms such as Instagram and Facebook have spotted eCommerce opportunities and are already releasing new functionality to tap into this.
 For example, businesses can now create shops directly on Instagram and Facebook, reducing the friction from engagement to sale.

 Video Content Consumed More

 Video is arguably the most engaging form of content out there.
-One of the major benefits of this content type is communicating a large amount of information in a relatively short period.
+One of the significant benefits of this content type is communicating a large amount of information relatively quickly.

 As attention spans shrink, the video will continue to provide marketers with the opportunity to communicate messages quickly and engagingly.

 Augmented and virtual technologies have been around for some time.
 However, it is only recently that they have become a crucial part of the marketing toolbox.